$L_1$-norm regularized $L_1$-norm best-fit line problem: Abstract

 \section{Abstract}

-We develop a sparse and outlier-insensitive method for one-dimensional line fitting that can be used as the basis for outlier-insensitive machine learning methods such as principal component analysis.
-The method is insensitive to outlier observations by formulating procedures as optimization problems seeking the $L_1$-norm best-fit line.
-It is also able to produce a small number of non-zero principal components with additional penalty term to take sparseness into account.
-Our algorithm has a worst-case time complexity of $O{(m^2n \log n)}$.
-Computational results demonstrate that this method can provide outlier-insensitive and sparse solutions.
-The space required rarely approaches the worst-case bound.
+This work develops a sparse and outlier-insensitive method to fit a one-dimensional subspace that can be used as a replacement for eigenvector methods such as principal component analysis (PCA).
+The method is insensitive to outlier observations by formulating procedures as optimization problems that seek the best-fit line according to the $\ell^1$ norm.
+It is also capable of producing sparse principal components by leveraging an additional penalty term induce sparsity.
+The algorithm has a worst-case time complexity of $O{(m^2n \log n)}$ and, under certain conditions, produces a globally optimal solution.
+An implementation of this algorithm in the parallel and heterogeneous environment NVIDIA CUDA is tested on synthetic and real world datasets and compared to existing methods.
+The results demonstrate the scalability and efficiency of the proposed approach.